Sondzus/MathStat474/README.md

 * wk8, day1: Wrapping up the normal distribution, standard normal values and computation, normal approximation to the binomial.
 Uniform distribution.
 * wk8, day1: midterm exam.
 TOPICS: everything up to but not including the continuous distributions!
 * wk9, day1: fall break day.
+* wk9, day2: Wrapping up the main concepts behind random variables that we didn't cover yet: joint distributions, marginals, conditionals, and mathematical independence.
+Also, two more special r.v.s: multinomial and hypergeometric distributions.
+* wk10, day1: Regarding random samples in section 8.1: note that we already covered  ideas behind these concepts during the first few weeks.

 ### HW formatting